Aligning the company’s strategy with every level of the business’ performance has been the key to success

 With such a specialised operating niche, Bowhill Engineering’s biggest challenge comes from developing a strategy that is both right for a family-focussed business and can also deliver the right level of expertise to clients.

-This has meant taking the time to develop the right strategy and value proposition which communicates the values of the organisation.
-As a growing business, it was also important to create an identity which could not only serve subsequent generations of the family, but also ensure any future expansion of the business always aligned to the true core values.
+This has meant taking the time to develop the right strategy and value proposition that communicates the values of the organisation.
+As a growing business, it was also important to create an identity that could not only serve subsequent generations of the family but also ensure any future expansion of the business is always aligned to the true core values.